SamuelQuinones/samtheq.com/README.md

 - access the database via Prisma - your credentials will need proper permissions to update the database, create triggers, etc.
 - ensure SEO works

 Install dependencies and generate the prisma client using the terminal / npm scripts.
-Generating the client is needed to access the database:
+Generating the client is needed to access the database and generate types based on the schema:

 ```bash
 npm install